mdekstrand/cs533-web/resources/probability.md

 Instead, we define a sigma field where events are *intervals*:

 - $E = \mathbb{R}$
-- $\F$ is the set of **intervals**, their complements, and their countable unions.
+- $\Field$ is the set of **intervals**, their complements, and their countable unions.
 It contains infinitesimally small intervals, but not singletons.

 This is not the only way to define probabilities over continuous event spaces, but it is the common way of defining probabilities over real values.
 This particular sigma-field is called the [*Borel sigma algebra*](https://mathworld.wolfram.com/BorelSigma-Algebra.html), and we will denote it $(\mathbb{R}, \mathcal{B})$.